Home » Government Schemes » Employment Linked Scheme

 Scheme B – Job Creation in Manufacturing

-• An incentive will be provided at a specified scale directly both to the employee and the employer with respect to their EPFO contribution in the first 4 years of employment.
+• An incentive will be provided at a specified scale directly to both the employee and the employer for their EPFO contribution in the first 4 years of employment.

 Scheme C – Support to Employers

-• The government will reimburse EPFO contributions paid by the applicable employers for the additional employees hired in the previous year up to 3,000 per month for 2 years.
+• The government will reimburse EPFO contributions paid by the applicable employers for the additional employees hired in the previous year, up to 3,000 per month for 2 years.
+If employment is sustained for at least 6 months.

-• This employer-focussed scheme will cover additional employment in all sectors.
+• This employer-focused scheme will cover additional employment in all sectors, especially manufacturing

-• The scheme is expected to incentivize additional employment of 50 lakh persons.
+• The scheme is expected to incentivise additional employment of 50 lakh persons.

 About EPFO

-• It is a statutory body that came into existence under the Employees’ Provident Fund and Miscellaneous Provisions Act, of 1952.
+• EPFO is a statutory body that came into existence under the Employees’ Provident Fund and Miscellaneous Provisions Act of 1952.

 • The administration of this Act and its associated schemes falls under the purview of a tripartite body known as the Central Board of Trustees, Employees’ Provident Fund.